 He began his career in 1979 taking phoned-in high-school volleyball scores for his hometown Boulder (Colo.)
 Daily Camera while a sophomore at the University of Colorado, from which he was graduated in 1981.
 He wrote for two years at the Camera, two more at the Denver Post and two more at the Los Angeles Times, before moving to Sports Illustrated in 1985.

 Reilly speaks passable Italian and dabbles in piano, paddle boarding, memory games, back-alley basketball, magic, skiing and snowboarding.
-He lives in Hermosa Beach, CA with his wife — The Lovely Cynthia — and a putter he’s not currently speaking to.
+He lives in Hermosa Beach, CA and Florence, Italy, with his wife — The Lovely Cynthia — and a putter he’s not currently speaking to.